aws-samples/mainframe-data-utilities/README.md

    zip mdu.zip *
    ```
 6. Change the Lambda funcion 'Handler' from `lambda_function.lambda_handler` to `extract_ebcdic_to_ascii.lambda_handler` at the Runtime settings section.
-7. Copy the `sample-data/cobpack2-list.json` to `COBPACK.json` and upload it to the `/layout` folder created on step 2.
+7. Rename the `sample-data/cobpack2-list.json` to `COBPACK.json` and upload it to the `/layout` folder created on step 2.

-In progress...
+8. Create a new Lambda test event with the contens of `sample-data/COBPACK-TEST.json`
+9. Replace the `example-bucket` by the bucket name created on step 1 and trigger the event.

 ## How it works